At a glance

 What it is: The ability to ignore distractions and resist temptation

-Example: A child might use this skill to keep from blurting out an answer in class.
-It helps kids regulate their emotions and keep from acting impulsively.
+Example: A child might use this skill to keep from blurting out an answer in class or to stay seated until dinner is done.
+Inhibitory control also keeps people from acting impulsively.

 Skills related to executive function